What is data protection by design exactly?

 - The privacy impacts of the resulting technology, operation or information architecture, and their uses,

-should be demonstrably minimized, and not easily degraded through use, misconfiguration or error.
+should be demonstrably minimised, and not easily degraded through use, misconfiguration or error.

 Full functionality, positive-sum, not zero-sum